-During pregnancy you should eat twice as healthy, not twice as much.
-Aim to eat three balanced meals a day with nutritious snacks in between.
-During the second and third trimester and while you are breastfeeding you can add an extra two to three Food Guide Servings a day.
+During pregnancy aim to eat three balanced meals a day with nutritious snacks in between.
+During the second and third trimester and while you are breastfeeding you need a little more food each day to support your baby’s growth.
 Check out tips and tools for healthy eating during pregnancy.

 Folate

 Folate is an important vitamin that helps build healthy blood and tissues for you and your baby.
 Extra folic acid is needed to reduce the risks of neural tube defects (NTDs).
 NTDs are birth defects that affect the baby's brain and spine.
-In addition to the folic acid you get from your prenatal multivitamin it is important to eat folate-rich foods.
+In addition to the folic acid you get from your prenatal multivitamin it is important to eat folate-rich foods such as oranges, legumes, dark green vegetables and enriched grain products.

 Iron

 Iron is an essential mineral that you need for good health throughout life.
 During pregnancy you may need to eat more iron in your diet.
 It is important to take a multivitamin that contains iron.
-Eating iron-rich foods is also important so that your baby will have a good supply of iron at birth.
+Eating iron-rich foods such as meats, legumes, eggs and nuts, is also important so your baby will have a good supply of iron at birth.

 Foods to Limit or Avoid